top of page

 BIOGRAPHY

-Among other interests, Mr. Klefstad is a frequent collaborator and interested in performing new music.
-While based in Montréal, he conducted the World Premiere of Michael Kim-Sheng's Matriphagy; joined forces with the Montréal-based professional saxophone quartet, Quasar in presenting Francois Morel's Strophes, sequences, et mouvements; he partnered with local Montréal musicians in performing Denys Boulaine's Jeux de société for the Canadian Music Day Festival (2017); and worked with the Meitar Ensemble (Israel) under the guidance of Pierre-André Valade and Guillaume Bourgogne on Phillipe Leroux's 'Continuo(ns).'
-Furthermore, Mr. Klefstad also served as an assistant conductor for the McGill Symphony Orchestra and led the ensemble in performances of Sibelius and Beethoven.
-He also served as guest conductor in residence for L'Orchestre symphonique conservatoire de musique de la Montérégie (Montréal).
+Among his interests, Klefstad is a frequent collaborator in performing new music.
+During the 2021-2022 AUO season, he commissioned and premiered two compositions with the AUO Symphony—Nancy Galbraith’s Photons and Adam Hochstatter’s Nothing Left for Us.
+While based in Montréal, he conducted the World Premiere of Michael Kim-Sheng's Matriphagy; joined forces with the Montréal-based professional saxophone quartet, QUASAR in presenting François Morel's Strophes, sequences, et mouvements; led performances of Denys Boulaine's Jeux de société for the Canadian Music Day Festival (2017); and collaborated with the famed contemporary ensemble, Meitar Ensemble, under the guidance of Pierre-André Valade and Guillaume Bourgogne on Phillipe Leroux's 'Continuo(ns).'

 bottom of page